 Enterprise and Supplier Development activities focus on suppliers throughout our manufacturing value chain.
 The Group supports primary agriculture projects, logistics companies and other SME suppliers.
 Pioneer Foods continues to support commercial farming operations whose beneficiaries are mentored by external commercial farmers and by Pioneer Foods employees.
-Pioneer has also started to support Independent Distribution Contractor within our Sasko brand.
+Pioneer has also started to support Independent Distribution Contractors within the Sasko brand.
+In the 2018 fiscal, the Group continued investing in small and medium enterprises by providing medium- to long-term loans to a total value of R44.5 million.

-The raisins and fruit farms take 3-5 years to produce to full capacity hence a long term view is required when implementing these initiatives.
+The raisin and fruit farms take 3-5 years to produce to full capacity hence a long term view is required when implementing these initiatives.
 Pioneer Foods provides long term funding to these farms.
-During the 2017 financial year the Group purchased raisins to the value of R31.6m from these BEE suppliers.
+The Group also purchased raisins from these BEE suppliers.

 Supplier development initiatives include the following focus areas: